Shrinking characteristics of precision matrix estimators: Statistical Properties

 Let the notation $[A \Omega_* B]_\mathcal{G} \in \mathbb{R}^{a \times b}$ denote the matrix whose $(i,j)$th entry is equal to the $(i,j)$th of $A \Omega_* B$ if $(i,j) \in \mathcal{G}$ and is equal to zero if $(i,j) \notin \mathcal{G}$.
 We generalize our results to the case that $A$ and $B$ are unknown, and we use plug-in estimators of them in \eqref{eq:estimator}.

-We first establish convergence rates for the case that $A$ and $B$ are known.
-Let $\sigma_{j}(\cdot)$ and $\varphi_{j}(\cdot)$ denote the $j$th largest singular value and eigenvalue of their arguments respectively.
+We first establish convergence rate bounds for known $A$ and $B$.
+Let $\sigma_{k}(\cdot)$ and $\varphi_{k}(\cdot)$ denote the $k$th largest singular value and eigenvalue of their arguments respectively.
 Suppose that the sample covariance matrix used in \eqref{eq:estimator} is $S_n = n^{-1} \sum_{i=1}^n X_i X_i^\T,$ where $X_1, \dots, X_n$ are independent and identically distributed $p_n$-dimensional random vectors with mean zero and covariance matrix $\Omega_*^{-1}$.
 We will make the following assumptions:

 \begin{assumption} For all $n$, there exists a constant $k_1$ such that \end{assumption}

 \begin{assumption} For all $n$, there exists a constant $k_2$ such that $\min \left\{ \sigma_{p_n}(A), \sigma_{p_n}(B) \right\} \geq k_2 > 0$. \end{assumption}